 Terrain has been considered in the modelling.
 The terrain data are based upon the Ordnance Survey 50 m Digital Elevation Model.
-A $10.0 \text{ km} \times 10.0 \text{ km}$ domain has been resampled at 100 m horizontal resolution for use within.
+A 20.0 km x 20.0 km domain has been resampled at 100 m horizontal resolution for use within ADMS for the preliminary modelling.
+A 10 km x 10 km domain has been resampled at 100 m horizontal resolution for use within ADMS for the detailed modelling runs.
 N.B.
-The resolution of FLOWSTAR is 64×64 grid points; therefore, the effective resolution of the wind field is approximately 150 m.
+The resolution of FLOWSTAR is 64×64 grid points; therefore, the effective resolution of the wind field is approximately 300 m for the preliminary modelling runs and 150 m for the detailed modelling runs.